In-N-Out Burger seeks restraining order against prankster

 “We have recently seen an increase of visitors to our stores, who are not customers but instead are intentionally disruptive and who then try to promote themselves through social media,” In-N-Out Executive Vice President Arnie Wensinger said in a statement.
 “These visitors have unfortunately used deceit, fraud, and trespass to their own advantage, and in each instance, they have attempted to humiliate, offend, or otherwise make our customers or associates uncomfortable.”

-The suit claims Roeder caused “significant and irreparable harm to the chain with the incidents this month.
+The suit claims Roeder caused “significant and irreparable” harm to the chain with the incidents this month.
 It seeks damages of more than $25,000.

 Most Read Business Stories